malicialab/avclass/README.md

 In our RAID 2016 paper we describe an automatic approach to identify aliases.
+Our alias detection approach
+**requires as input the AV labels for large set of samples**, e.g., several million samples.
+In contrast with the generic token detection, the input samples for alias detection **do not need to be labeled**, i.e., no need to know their family.
+In our work we identified aliases using as input the largest of our unlabeled datasets, which contained nearly 8M samples.
-We expect most users will skip this step and simply use our provided default file.
+This requirement of a large input dataset is why we expect most users will skip this step and simply use our provided default file.

-But, if you want to test it you can do:
+If you want to test alias detection you can do:

 ```
 $./avclass_alias_detect.py -lb data/malheurReference_lb.json -nalias 100 -talias 0.98 > malheurReference.aliases